 I’m not a stickler.
 I love a good treat.
 Thankfully, there are some awesome alternatives to the conventional sweets full of corn-syrup and other additives, including some pretty cool DIY options (edible and non-edible).

 Here are a few ideas for natural, eco-friendly Easter baskets for children, as well as treats to hide around the house.

 Wooden toys are amazing and there are lots of cute ideas for Easter:

-- I love these wooden eggs and they are a perfect addition to any toy kitchen.
+- I love these wooden eggs (and this company!) and they are a perfect addition to any toy kitchen.

 - This little baby chick waldorf toy set is so cute.

 Felted toys are a great, natural toy that kids of all ages can play with, and you can also make them yourself if you’re crafty.
 This year I’m going to be making a basket of eggs like these ones from Craft Passion, which will go well with the bunny K received last year.
 Check out my Pinterest Easter board for other simple, DIY Easter toys.
-If you prefer to buy some off Etsy, these are a few of my favourites:
+If you prefer to buy some, there are a couple options:

 - These wool felted eggs are perfect for Easter

 - Or, get some cute cooked eggs – these are great for kitchen play!

 Craft or Art Project and Supplies